author

 by Robert Cressman, J. Michael Wenger

-J. Michael Wenger is an American military historian whose work centers on World War II, especially Japanese carrier aviation and doctrine.
-According to the U.S. Naval Institute, he has co-written eleven books along with many journal articles, newspaper features, and reviews.
+J. Michael Wenger is an American military historian whose work centers on World War II, especially Pearl Harbor and Japanese carrier aviation.
+Reliable publisher and library sources describe him as a freelance historian living in Raleigh, North Carolina, and note that he has co-written numerous books along with journal articles, newspaper features, and reviews.